microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 a number of ways.
 The simpliest is to pass the required elements as kwargs.
 The required elements are:

-* tenant_id -- The tentant ID of the MDATP workspace to connect to.
+* tenant_id -- The tenant ID of the MDATP workspace to connect to.
 * client_id -- The ID of the application registered for MDATP.
 * client_secret -- The secret used for by the application.